Tuesday, February 05, 2013

 I think NOT.Uhuru provided an expansionary budget and an expanded source of funds at the same time.
 How?

-Retirement Benefits Authority (RBA) regulations to allow schemes below Ksh 100 million in size to invest entirely in Government Bonds and bills.
+Firstly, he has provided AMMENDMENTS to the Retirement Benefits Authority (RBA) regulations to allow schemes below Ksh 100 million in size to invest entirely in Government Bonds and bills.
 New money into statutory schemes such as the new Civil Service Pension scheme, Local Authorities provident schemes and National Social Security Fund (NSSF) will be channeled into Government securities and infrastructure bonds.

 Secondly, he maintained the current TAX RATES.
 In an environment of rising inflation constant tax rates allow Governments to increase their tax revenues without raising tax rates.
 For instance, if the price of a widget increases from Ksh 116 to Ksh 150.Value Added Tax payable to the Government would rise from Ksh 16 to Ksh 20.69 (assuming a VAT rate of 16% and a VAT inclusive sale price of Ksh 116).